The City of Walnut Creek

 11) This step did not take place; the County did not recirculate the Draft EIR.
 IF significant new information is added or revised to the Draft EIR then the County must recirculate the Draft EIR for the public to once again review and comment on it.
 If the County does not request significant changes then their consultant may revise the Draft, if needed, without further public comment, and proceed with preparing the Final EIR..
 It appears the County has done the latter.

-15) DONE: Nov 29, 9am The Board of Supervisors placed consideration of the project on their normal meeting agenda.
+15) Nov 29, 2022 9am SUPERSIZED not SENSIBLE wins over with the County.
+The Board of Supervisors placed consideration of the project on their normal meeting agenda.
 They heard more than 6 hours of public comment.
 1025 Escobar St. Martinez, CA. (County Administration Bldg) Meeting video: CLICK HERE

-The Supervisors took a vote and approved the proposal and its attached applications/entitlements, one of which was the General Plan Amendment (GPA).
+The Supervisors (with Karen Mitchoff in the lead “representing” voters in District 4 where Seven Hills Ranch is located) took a vote and approved the proposal and its attached applications/entitlements, one of which was the General Plan Amendment (GPA).
 They could have denied the project as a whole, or partially, or require modifications before approval.
 Based on their vote, the proposal may proceed.
 Several entities consequently filed lawsuits based on the inadequacy of the process for approval.